mozammelhoq1/mozammelhoq1/README.md

 # 💫 About Me:
 🔭 Hi there 👋, I'm MD.
-Mozammel Hoq<br><br>'m a dedicated and passionate MERN Developer.
+Mozammel Hoq<br><br>'Im a dedicated and passionate MERN Developer.
 I'm a quick learner and eager to learn new technologies to expand my knowledge.
 I want to see myself as a Senior MERN Developer in the next 5 years.<br><br>Skills: REACT / JS / HTML / CSS / TAILWIND / BOOTSTRAP / NODE / EXPRESS / MONGODB / FIREBASE<br><br>🌱 I’m currently learning Redux toolkit and React native<br><br>📫 How to reach me: mozammelhoq512@gmail.com<br>

 ## 🌐 Socials: